Erin’s Recipe Rundown

 - Jalapeño: I think jalapeños set this recipe apart from the average scalloped potatoes!
 If you don’t like spicy food, just take out the seeds and ribs — but don’t skip this ingredient completely!
 (I don’t like heat either, so you can trust me on this!)

 - Potatoes: Russet potatoes work best for this gluten-free scalloped potatoes recipe.
-Be sure to make sure they’re thinly sliced potatoes!
+The high starch content helps thicken the sauce, and they bake up perfectly tender!
+Be sure to make sure they’re thinly sliced potatoes.
 (Check out this article on are potatoes gluten-free?)

-For more holiday sides try these recipes for easter fruit salad, dairy-free mashed potatoes, gluten-free green bean casserole, gluten-free corn casserole, gluten-free stuffing and gluten-free cornbread stuffing.
+For more holiday sides try these recipes for easter fruit salad, dairy-free mashed potatoes, gluten-free green bean casserole, and gluten-free corn casserole.

-- Add the bacon to a medium saucepan or Dutch oven and place over medium-low heat.
+- Cook bacon.
+Add the bacon to a medium saucepan and place over medium-low heat.
+Cook until crispy, then use a slotted spoon to place on a paper towel-lined plate.

-- Using a large spoon, add just enough of the cheese sauce to the greased casserole dish to barely cover the bottom.
+- Add sauce to pan.
+Using a large spoon, add just enough of the cheese sauce to the greased casserole dish to barely cover the bottom.

-- Use a slotted spoon to transfer the potatoes to the greased pan (using a slotted spoon will keep some of the cheese sauce in the pot).
+- Add the potatoes.
+Use a slotted spoon to transfer the potatoes to the greased pan (using a slotted spoon will keep some of the cheese sauce in the pot).

-- Pour the remaining cheese sauce over top of the potatoes.
+- Add remaining cheese sauce.
+Pour the remaining cheese sauce over top of the potatoes.

 Storage/Make Ahead Instructions